 Five Measuring Methods of Coating Thickness Gauge

-According to the measurement methods, the coating thickness gauge can be divided into magnetic thickness measurement method, eddy current thickness measurement method, ultrasonic thickness measurement method, electrolytic thickness measurement method and radiation thickness measurement method.
+According to the measurement methods, the coating thickness gauge can be divided into magnetic coating thickness measurement method, eddy current thickness measurement method, ultrasonic thickness measurement method, electrolytic thickness measurement method and radiation thickness measurement method.
 This article will briefly introduce the measurement methods and principles of coating thickness gauges and their advantages and disadvantages.

 LS221 and Qnix 4500 Coating Thickness Gauge